exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 : The key can also be used for creating a digital signature and encipher other keys as well as key agreement.
 If you are asking yourself why payload data encryption is not mentioned, remember that TLS uses asymmetric cryptography only until the symmetric session key is exchanged.
 Actual data payload is encrypted symmetrically.

 `basicConstraints`
 : We explicitly add a constraint here that this configuration is not for CA certificates.
-You could drop that option if you wanted, because this is the default for certificates.
+You could drop that option if you want, because this is the default for certificates.

 The following command creates a certificate from the signing request and signs it with the private key of the CA.